kahlertl/Computer-Vision-2/README.md

 ## Building on Windows

 First, choose a Windows C++ compiler.
-My choice is [MinGW64](http://mingw-w64.org/doku.php)) because the normal MinGW has a [bug with C++11](http://stackoverflow.com/q/8542221/2467158).
+I have chosen [MinGW64](http://mingw-w64.org/doku.php)) because the normal MinGW has a [bug with C++11](http://stackoverflow.com/q/8542221/2467158)
+- and I like software that is up-to-date.

 ### Installation of MinGW64

-I have got an error with the Windows installer of MinGW64, so I decided to download the build directly from [SourceForge.net][1].
+Because I have got an error with the Windows installer of MinGW64, so I decided to download the build directly from [SourceForge.net][1].

 ### Building OpenCV